London 601-700

 Conveyance

-Dated 21st February 1927 of premises known as N035 Netherton Road, Islington,
+Dated 21st February 1927 of premises known as N035 Netherton

-London.
-The Parties concerned are Charles Herbert Waugh (solicitor) of
+Road, Islington, London.
+The Parties concerned are

-Hope Rydon of the second paer and Samuel Belausky (cabinet maker) of 234 High
+the said Arthur Hope Rydon of the second paer and Samuel Belausky

-Road Leytonstone in the County of Essex hereinafter called the purchaser of
+(cabinet maker) of 234 High Road Leytonstone in the County of Essex

-the third part.
-The document consists of three pages with writing on five
+hereinafter called the purchaser of the third part.
+The document consists of

-sides.
-The document contains three red seals together with three signatures. |
+together with three signatures. |

 Waugh |